Flintshire (historic): Formation

-Yr Hob and Ystrad Alyn, which been part of Gwynedd earlier in the century, had become sufficiently Welsh that they were regarded as another part of Welsh Maelor, rather than distinguished from it like Maelor Saesneg.
+Yr Hob and Ystrad Alyn, which been part of Gwynedd earlier in the century, had become sufficiently Welsh that they were regarded as another part of Welsh Maelor, rather than distinguished from it like English Maelor (Maelor Saesneg).
 They were not initially included in Flintshire, but instead became Marcher Lordships.
 Yr Hob became the Lordship of Hope, while Ystrad Alyn was split in two - the Lordships of Mold and Hawarden.
 Following the Laws in Wales Act (1536), these three Lordships were merged into Flintshire.

+Civil parishes

+From the medieval period until 1974, Flintshire was divided into civil parishes for the purpose of local government; these in large part equated to ecclesiastical parishes (see the table below), most of which still exist as part of the Church in Wales.
+Chapelries are in italics.